Am-Egej/DF-Capstone-Project/README.md

 ## EPICS, User stories and tasks
 ### EPIC 1: Extract Tennis Data
 #### User Stories
-- As a developer, I want to download the ATP tennis dataset from Kaggle so I can begin processing it.
+- As a developer, I want to download the tennis datasets from Kaggle so I can begin processing it.
 - As a developer, I want to automate the data extraction process so I can keep the dataset up to date.

 #### Tasks